MitiushkinaNV/RACE_NGS/README.md

 Check_rRNA.py

 This script can be used to check the selected primers' possibility to hybridize with ribosomal RNAs.
-The
+The input file in .tsv format should contain at least the 'primer_seq' field.
+File with reference transcripts in FASTA format, specified by --spec_fasta, is required and should contain non-abbreviated gene names.
+The minimum number of mismatches, which is considered safe, is specified with --mis_num parameter.
+The alignments with rRNA species, which have fewer number of mismatches will be outputted.